 We do like to be beside the sea-side and Brighton & Hove's bright and cheerful Beach Huts are the pride of the stunning promenade to which thousands of residents and visitors flock annually.
 Hove beach huts are located between Hove Lagoon, near Portslade and Hove Lawns, a generous expanse of promenade and a stunning walk at all times of the day, and in any weather.

-Callaways Estate & Letting Agents have proudly sold beach huts for many years and is locally known as the Beach Hut Agents (Brighton & Hove residents may remember for some years we had a miniature wooden beach hut outside our office in Church Road).
+Callaways Estate & Letting Agents have proudly sold beach huts for many years and is locally known as the Beach Hut Specialists (Brighton & Hove residents may remember for some years we had a miniature wooden beach hut outside our office in Church Road).

 I love beach-huts!
 I love their candy colours, and their inimitable Englishness.
 When I was a teenager living in Woodingdean, the family of one of my friends from Rottingdean (now my husband) had a beach-hut to the west of the open air swimming pool.
 This has now sadly closed and the area was paved over years ago.
 We spent many happy hours at the beach-hut where an assortment of spare swimming costumes, beach balls, fishing nets and a gas stove to make a cuppa were stored.

 I simply adore this photo of Jean, Neal & Bob Hilder pictured outside their Beach Hut Chalet in Rottingdean in the summer of 1986.
 So many fun hours were spent on the promenade and on the beach, looking for shrimps, crabs, and hunting in rock pools for shells and sea-creatures...

 Wind the clock forward 25 years, and the beach-hut was still owned by the same family (now my in-laws).
 My lovely mother-in-law spent hours and hours at the beach-hut chatting with her beach-hut neighbours and the multitude of passers-by on their walk along the undercliff to, or from, Saltdean.